XTX33/Tillerstead-main/scripts/COPILOT.md

 Portfolio pages are **records**, not advertisements.

-Copilot should:
+Copilot must:
 - Add or preserve “Trade Notes” blocks
-- Explain layout decisions neutrally
+- Explain layout decisions using industry terminology
-- Document intent to reduce disputes
+- Document intent and compliance to reduce disputes
-- Avoid subjective praise
+- Avoid subjective praise or unsupported claims

-These pages may be read by:
+These pages may be reviewed by inspectors, realtors, buyers, attorneys, and future owners.
-- Inspectors
-- Realtors
-- Buyers
-- Attorneys
-- Future owners

 Write accordingly.
+(Ref: `/.ai/STYLE.md`, `/.ai/DOMAIN.md`)

 ---